anamritraj/livecovind.in-api/README.md

 ## Warning
 I do not code like this in production, this is a side project and was hacked in less than 3-4 hours and after that I was too lazy to change it. :smile: If you want you can optimize it and I would be happy to approve the PR.

-And yes there is no database for now.
+~And yes there is no database for now.
 We don't need it as of now, but we might need one soon, I am planning to get one this weekend.
-Suggestions are welcome.
+Suggestions are welcome.~

+There is a firebase database added for saving data.
+It has its limits of 50k reads/20k writes per day.
+Hence, there is an in memory cache implemented to respect those limits.
+If you can, try using that cache to prevent unnecessary reads and writes.

 ## Contribute
 - Clone this repo.